What is weight training intensity? Often these lines can

 Taking your weight training intensity to a higher level can and will help you break through a (sticky) training plateau.

 To be human, is to love progress...
-Progress fuels our passion and motivation, to continue to strive to become better.
+Progress fuels our passion and motivation, ultimately inspiring each of us to become better.

 To visually see progress unfolding in your physique development becomes a new discovery in yourself.
-This can help recapture lost motivation, if you’re experiencing this.
-It also relieves boredom and helps eliminate stale training.
+This can help recapture lost motivation, if you’re experiencing this, it also relieves boredom and helps eliminate stale workouts.

 Increasing training intensity also brings about a greater sense of mental and physical maturity of how your body works, including the new limits of what it can take and accepting the limits of what it can't.